What the Library Catalog contains:

 Expanding Your Search

 If you are not finding an item in the Library Catalog, or want to expand your search to include articles or items available from non-Cornell libraries you can use the "Looking for more" links in the top left of the Library Catalog.
 The results at Libraries Worldwide will run your search in the WorldCat Catalog where you can locate and request items for delivery via Borrow Direct or Interlibrary Loan.
-The articles link will run your search in our general article search powered by Summon.
+The articles link will run your search in our general article search powered by EBSCO Discovery Service.

 Saving/Exporting Multiple Search Results